mroyale/mroyale-server-new/README.md

 - Can now load levels from server side and client side alike with error handling
 ## TODO
-- Implement object triggers now that levels can be loaded from the server
+- Implement object triggers now that levels can be loaded from the server ^ This includes things such as: collecting coins, riding bus platforms, killing enemies, etc..